bobkameron/cs_50_web_wiki/wiki/entries/Harvard.md

 ##Harvard

 Harvard is a great university based in Cambridge, MA.

-David Malan is a great professor there.

-Brian Yu also works there.